abrxeth/token/README.md

 > Be aware, there are different gas requirements for ERC20 tokens than there are to ETH itself.
-Be sure to use enough gas when sending an LGO transaction.
+Be sure to use enough gas when sending an ERC20 transaction.
 >
 > To send ERC20 tokens you must sign a transaction, which uses some itself gas.
 Gas is sold at a cost per unit price.
 >